TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 * For simplicty Jacks will be represented as 11, Queens will be represented as 12, Kings will be represented as 13, and Aces will be represented as 14
 * For simplicty the suit does not matter
 * Include a while loop that keeps the game running until there are no cards in the deck.
+* If there is a tie, there is "war".
+Take the next two cards an whoever wins that gets all four cards (including the previous tied cards).
+If there is another tie, continue taking the next two cards until there a winner.
+The winner takes all the "war" cards.
 * Keep track of the score.
+* Player who won the most number of cards wins.
 * Declare the name of the winner and final score at the end of the game.

 ### Deck Shuffling